Maxrainyx/Dashboard/README.md

 <p>edit or delete posts if you're the author of it,</p>
 <p>create comments for the post, they have to be approved by its author to be availible,</p>
 <p>there will be an email-notification for this action,</p>
-<p>if you're the post author your comments will be immediately shown without your approval,</a>
+<p>if you're the post author your comments will be immediately shown without your own approval,</a>
 <p>you can see all the unapproved comments from other users to your posts on your profile page. </p>
 <p>there you can filter them by the title, approve or delete them, also you can see the title of these posts and go to the full version,</p>
 <p>there will be weekly mail delivery on Monday 10 A.M. with all post for the previous week to all signed in users</p>